 How to Pay for College

 So… You’ve been dreaming of the college experience: graduating from high school, moving out, making new friends, partying all the time, taking interesting courses, and becoming a young scholar.
 Well, there was one aspect of college you didn’t quite appreciate at the time—the cost.
 Can you pay for college?
+How do you pay for college?
 Will the cost influence where you decide to go?

 The harsh reality is that university education in the United States is going to typically run between $15,000 (public schools) to $50,000 (private schools) per year.
 This cost generally reflects tuition, with another $10,000 to $15,000 for room and board as well as additional expenses.
 Depending on if you go to a college that is ‘in state’ vs ‘out of state’ can also impact costs (in state being cheaper).

 If, like most of us, your parents did not have a college fund steadily growing and awaiting the day you turned 18, how are you expected to pay for college right out of high school?

 Federal Financial Aid

 Well, the first and most obvious answer is financial aid.
 Federal financial aid is available by filling out the FAFSA® (Free Application for Federal Student Aid).
 This form collects financial information about you and your family to determine what type of aid you qualify for.
 There is need-based, like federal subsidized loans and work-study.
 There are also more general forms of aid, like federal unsubsidized loans.